-All international applicants where English is not their first language must be able to show that their English is of a high enough standard to successfully engage with and complete the course.
-The required standard for direct entry is IELTS level 6.5 overall with at least 6.0 in all sub-scores.
+All international applicants must be able to show that their English is of a high enough standard to successfully engage with and complete the course.
+The required standard for direct entry is IELTS Level 6.5 overall with at least 6.0 in all sub-scores.

-More information about these requirements, accepted forms of evidence, and exemptions can be found at:
+More information about these requirements and accepted forms of evidence can be found at: